gkcolumbia/grp_project1/readme.md

 2. psql_create_tables.py

-This file should be run once in order to create the tables in the database.
-In line 5 dbName is the database name that the user is going to use (created beforehand) and user is the name of the user.
+This file should be run once in order to create the database and the tables.
+The user must change its name in line 8.
 There are 3 tables: foreclosure, property and plaintiff.

 3. psql_upload_data.py